-Money and valuables are not encouraged to be brought into school, however, if they are, they should be given over promptly to school staff for safe-keeping.
-All dinner monies should be in brown envelopes with the child's name and class clearly marked.
+Money and valuables are not encouraged to be brought into school, however, if they are, they should be given over promptly to school staff for safe keeping.

-Mobile phones should be handed in to the School Office at the beginning of the day and will be returned at the end of the day.
+Mobile phones though not encouraged should be handed in to the Class Teacher at the beginning of the day and will be returned at the end of the day.